MarkBrezina/Ctrl-Alt-DefeatTheMarket/GETTING_STARTED.md

 IMC does not recommend any specific backtester.
 Jasper’s backtester is from Prosperity 3, but it can still be a useful tool.

-I personally also use [equirag](https://prosperity.equirag.com/) as an additional check, especially when I want to inspect inventory positions and signal behaviour more carefully.
+I personally also use [equirag](https://prosperity.equirag.com/) and [vercel](https://imc-prosperity-visualizer.vercel.app/) as an additional check, especially when I want to inspect inventory positions and signal behaviour more carefully.

 ## How do you get from a very early submission into improving your performance?